 Here is a simple but effective visual aid on how the procedure works.
 You can see that five judges (header x axis) each rate ten items on a test form (y axis).
 In the far right column, the mean score on the individual items are tabulated.
 Then, in the far right hand corner cell, a mean of the mean scores is then determined to be a 75.

 The disadvantages to the Angoff method involve the panel of subject matter experts using it.
 If the SMEs do not have a sound familiarity with the statistics involved, error can be introduced.
 However, this can be true for any method.
-Further, as the method initially rates individual questions, SMEs may get sidetracked by these individual ratings rather than the overall performance of examinees on the exam.
+Further, as the method initially rates individual items, SMEs may get sidetracked by these individual ratings rather than the overall performance of candidates on the exam.

 The "traditional" version of the Angoff method sometimes referred to as the Yes/No Method.